BerwinZ/IoT_Face_Recognition_System_Frontend/readme.md

-# Home Assistance Robot - Version 2
+# Home Assistance Robot UI
-This second version of home assistance robot mostly focuses on the interfaces of the robots.
-It is a web based robot designed to help people program their smart homes easily.
+This is the interfaces of the robots.
+It is a web based robot face designed to help people program their smart homes easily.

-This robot uses the web server generated from the first version of home assistance robot.
-The source codes of web server part is [here](https://github.com/BerwinZ/Home-Assistance-Robot/tree/webserver)
+This robot uses the web server, which can be found [here](https://github.com/BerwinZ/Home-Assistance-Robot/tree/webserver)

 ## Function
 ### Chat Mode